ByteSliceHQ/deepdish/README.md

 ## Editing Content

-Content creators can edit content directly on the page by selecting the content they want to edit, after authenticating with the DeepDish Workbench.
+Content creators can edit content directly on the page by selecting the content they want to edit, after authenticating with DeepDish.

 ## Active Development

-The team at [ByteSlice](https://byteslice.co) is working hard to bring you a stable and feature-rich content management system.
+The team at [ByteSlice](https://byteslice.co) is working hard to bring you a stable and feature-rich data management system.
 We would love to hear your feedback and suggestions.
 Please feel free to open an issue or [reach out to us directly](https://byteslice.co/contact).

 ## Contribution Guidelines

 We welcome contributions from the community!
-If you're interested in helping improve DeepDish CMS, here are ways you can contribute:
+If you're interested in helping improve DeepDish, here are ways you can contribute:

 - **Reporting Bugs**: Report bugs by opening issues.
 - **Feature Suggestions**: Have ideas for new features?
 Open an issue to suggest them.